 Blockchain, is a growing list of record, called blocks, which are linked using cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and a transaction data.
 In short, blockchain, like provenance, is a ledger, a list of transactions.
 However, unlike traditional provenance records and databases, blockchain information is decentralized.
 It’s open source where anyone can build on it and stores information without the need of a third party, reducing art market transactions.
 It includes hashes of related documents such as photographs, past appraisals, receipts, and restoration records that can be stored as metadata off-chain.
 It provides worldwide, real-time access to provenance documentation which helps speeds up art transactions such as insuring and borrowing against works.
 It creates a single point of access for currently disparate provenance documentation.
 Its storage of provenance makes it tamper-proof.
 It’s a low-friction, no-cost method for working artists to register work as it is produced.
 It enables the sharing of data on transactions while retaining anonymity for collectors.

-Khalid Saad,CEO Bahrain Fintech Bay will speak on the emergence of Bahrain Fintech Bay which opened its doors in February 2018 and the creation of this complete ecosystem to drive the fintech and blockchain industry in the MENA region.
-Khalid will also explore the use of Blockchain to resolve questions of provenance, improving transparency and ownership issues.
-Khalid will discuss with Nanne Dekking, Founder of Artory and Chairman of the Board at TEFAF on Artory’s collaboration with Christie’s on the registration of major art collection sale with secured Blockchain technology.
-Khalid will also uncover the recent collaboration between Verisart and Paddle 8 to launch P8Pass to bring Blockchain certification services to online auctions with Robert Norton, CEO at Verisart.
+Khalid Saad,CEO Bahrain Fintech Bay spoke on the emergence of Bahrain Fintech Bay which opened its doors in February 2018 and the creation of this complete ecosystem to drive the FinTech and blockchain industry in the MENA region.
+Khalid also explored the use of Blockchain to resolve questions of provenance, improving transparency and ownership issues.
+Khalid discussed with Nanne Dekking, Founder of Artory and Chairman of the Board at TEFAF on Artory’s collaboration with Christie’s on the registration of major art collection sale with secured Blockchain technology.
+Khalid also uncovered the recent collaboration between Verisart and Paddle 8 to launch P8Pass to bring Blockchain certification services to online auctions with Robert Norton, CEO at Verisart.